-Reminder #1: The Buddy System
+Reminder 1: The Buddy System

-Reminder #2: Know Your Limits
+Reminder 2: Know Your Limits

 Divers and snorkelers should first and foremost be in good general health with a fitness level that allows them to enter and exit the ocean without assistance.
 Ocean conditions and currents can change without warning.
 Having comfort and confidence in your swimming capabilities is paramount to a successful day in the water.
-Drowning is not as dramatic as it is depicted in the movies.
+Drowning is not as dramatic as it gets depicted in the movies.
 It happens in silence, and without supervision (buddy system!), a tired swimmer or panicked diver can slip beneath a choppy surface unnoticed.

-Reminder #3: Maintain Your Dive Knowledge and Training
+Reminder 3: Maintain Dive Knowledge and Training

 Reminder 4: Stop.
 Think.
 Act